Search for Resources

 I Am Not a Number makes the story of residential schools more accessible to a younger audience.
 The book could be used as a read aloud to begin a conversation about residential schools and opens the door to conversations and questions regarding this part of Canadian history.
 With older students it could be used in a unit about social justice.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
-To start, select a grade listed below.
+To start, select a province listed below.

 • Grade 4